matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 - A governance smart contract is deployed on layer 1, which has the privilege to increment a counter on zkSync.

 ## Preliminaries

-In this tutorial it is assumed that you are already familiar with deploying smart contracts on zkSync.
+In this tutorial, it is assumed that you are already familiar with deploying smart contracts on zkSync.
 If not, please refer to the first section of the [Hello World](../developer-guides/hello-world.md) tutorial.

 It is also assumed that you already have some experience working with Ethereum.